African Hunt Etiquette

 - Don't wander alone outside your tent in the dark and use your torch to check out the bathroom for unwelcome visitors before you use it at night.

-Most hunters will think these African hunt etiquette points are completely obvious and nobody would do any different....Don't you believe it!
+Most hunters will think these African hunt etiquette points are completely obvious and nobody would do any different...don't you believe it - every one of these examples is true!